ctkjose/moi3d/doc_scripting.md

 # Scripting in MoI #

 [MoI](http://moi3d.com) (Moment of Inspiration) is a superb CAD software that's designed to be simple and easy to use.
-MoI is the created by Michael Gibson and his company Triple Squid Software Design in Washington state.
+MoI is the created by Michael Gibson and his company Triple Squid Software Design based at Washington state (US).

 MoI provides a JavaScript API designed to create your own commands and extend the functionality of the application.

 ## MoI Application Data ##

-When scripting **MoI** we would make reference to folders and files locations used by **MoI**.
-Specific used files used by **MoI** are stored in your default OS locations, ie "appData" in Windows and "Application Support" in MacOS.
+When scripting **MoI** we would make reference to folders and files locations used by **MoI**. **MoI** uses the default OS locations for application data, ie "appData" in Windows and "Application Support" in MacOS.

 | Location | MacOS | Windows |
 | --- | --- | --- |